 Warning: Things may not go well the first time, so I suggest you do it on a virtual machine before installing it on a physical system.
 Because installing Pantheon in Arch is not as streamlined as installing GNOME, Xfce, and KDE Plasma desktop in Arch Linux.
 It requires some additional manual configuration as well.

 Here are the steps to install Pantheon Desktop in Arch Linux.

 Step 1: Install Base System

-Make sure you install the Arch Linux base system by following this guide.
+Make sure you install the Arch Linux base system by following the automated archinstall script using this guide.
 If you’re already running an Arch installation, you can skip this step and follow the next step.